gatsbyjs/gatsby/docs/blog/2019-01-01-publish-multiple-gatsby-sites/index.md

 excerpt: Learn how to create a balanced lasagna instead of a tangled mess of spaghetti.
 ---

-## Learn how to create a balanced lasagna instead of a tangled mess of spaghetti.
+## Learn how to create a balanced lasagna instead of a tangled mess of spaghetti

 ### Foreword